-Approximately \$70 million is anticipated to be available through this RFP for projects beginning July 1, 2022.
+Approximately \$53 million is anticipated to be available through this RFP for projects beginning July 1, 2020.
 The LCCMR makes funding recommendations to the Minnesota Legislature from the Environment and Natural Resources Trust Fund.
-Recommended projects must be approved by the 2022 Legislature through an appropriation, signed into law by the Governor, and have a work plan approved by LCCMR before funds can be spent.
+Recommended projects must be approved by the 2020 Legislature through an appropriation, signed into law by the Governor, and have a work plan approved by LCCMR before funds can be spent.
 For non-state entities, payment is made by reimbursement for expenses incurred and fiscal oversight is provided through a grant agreement with the Minnesota Department of Natural Resources.
-Most projects are two to three years long, however more or less time can be requested.
+Most projects are 2-3 years, however more or less time can be requested.